 And with that came a huge growth in popularity!

-But what are some of the things you can with WP?
+But what are some of the things you can do with WordPress?
 Read more to find some of the ways it has differentiated itself from other platforms.

 Content Management System - content authoring for websites

 A content management system (CMS for short), is software that manages the creation and modification of digital content.
 You can compare a CMS to an editing and authoring software (such as MS Word, or Google Docs), but for websites.

 WordPress is currently the most popular CMS in the world.
 It powers 35% of all websites and it is the dominating CMS with a market share of 62% (as of December 2019, source).